PhD Opportunity in Robust & Certifiable AI

 K. Schweighofer et al., “Safe and certifiable AI systems: Concepts, challenges, and lessons learned,” TÜV AUSTRIA Report, 2025

 Positions are typically embedded in larger institute activities and third-party projects.
-If this aligns with your interests, please reach out with your CV and a brief description of your research background and interests.
+If this aligns with your interests, please reach out with a short note explaining how your background connects to these topics.